-How often have you said about a child, “She’s the artistic one,” or “He’s the smart one“?
+How often have you said about a child, “She’s the artistic one,” or “He’s the musical one”?
 Here’s why you shouldn’t label your child.

 “Can you read this article and tell me if I’m labeling him too much?”
 I asked my husband.
 Even before he answered, I knew in my gut that the post would classify my toddler immediately.